w-pay/sdk-wpay-jvm/README.md

  - `okhttp-gson` - Uses the [OkHttp](https://square.github.io/okhttp/)
      framework with [GSON](https://github.com/google/gson) for JSON
      (de)serialisation.
+ - `objc` - Generates a SDK for use in an XCode project.

 Each variant's README contains more details on how to use the SDK, however the variants follow a naming pattern so that it's easy to swap variants